codepath/android_guides/Configuring-a-Parse-Server.md

 2016-03-03T09:26:50.032609+00:00 app[web.1]: #### PUSH OK
 ```

+If you see `Can not find sender for push type android`, it means you forgot to set the environment variables `GCM_SENDER_ID` and `GCM_API_KEY`.

-* Parse takes care of the GCM registration for you.
-Make sure you have **not** included `com.google.android.gms:play-services-gcm:8.4.0` in your Gradle configuration.
+* Make sure you do **not** have included `com.google.android.gms:play-services-gcm:8.4.0` in your Gradle configuration.
+Parse's Android SDK library already includes code to deal with the GCM registration.

 #### GCM Setup